xioustic/CSharp-Fundamentals-with-Visual-Studio-2015/README.md

             Console.WriteLine("{0}: {1:C}", description, result);
         }
         ```

 - Declaration Keywords
     + The static keyword means a class method that can be reached without creating an instance of the class.
     + The public keyword means a method or variable that can be accessed from the outside of a class instance.
     + The private keyword means a method or variable that can only be accessed internally of a class instance.
+    + The internal keyword means a method or variable can only be used within the same project (?)
 - Types
     + Struct vs Class
         * If small, logically immutable and there may be many instances of them, it makes sense to make them a struct.